zkrising/Tachi/docs/docs/api/terminology.md

 ## GPT

-Refers to "Game + Playtype" - a combination of a game and its playtype.
+Refers to "Game + Playtype" - a combination of a game and its playtype (i.e. IIDX SP).

 ## UGPT